Over 1381 apprenticeship commencements since 2007

 • Students being offered an apprenticeship following a period of work experience.

-The main point of contact to facilitate an apprenticeship is the College’s Apprenticeship & Traineeship Manager who will:
+The main point of contact to facilitate an apprenticeship is the College’s Industry Relations Manager.
+In this role the Industry Relations Manager will:

 • liaise with potential employers to find suitable students for vacancies;